kumararun2002/NLP-Projects/README.md

 Developed a Seq2Seq model (with LSTM based Encoder - Decoder Architecture) to translate German sentences to English sentences.

 ## Sentiment Analysis using BERT
+Dataset :- SMILE Twitter Emotion Dataset (Present in the .zip file)

+Performed Exploratory Data Analysis on the SMILE Twitter Emotion Dataset.
+Developed a model using BERT Pretrained model of Pytorch to predict the major emotion in a Twitter tweet.